colab-nyuad/CrunchQA/README.md

 **KG construction from RDF** <a name="kg_rdf"></a>

 In the paper [*A Linked Data Wrapper for CrunchBase*](http://dbis.informatik.uni-freiburg.de/content/team/faerber/papers/CrunchBaseWrapper_SWJ2017.pdf), authors proposed a wraper around the CruchBase API that provides data in RDF format.
 The paper includes a link to the dump dated October, 2015.
-Since this dump is publicly available, we map the RDF data to the KG tirples fromat.
+Since this dump is publicly available, we map the RDF data to the KG tirples fromat and provide a lonk for download.
 The mapped KG is smaller than the used KG for constracting the questions.
 This version is missing events and a set of atrributes for other entities but contains the product entities.
 This smaller version of KG and the scheme of it can be downloaded from [nnnnnn]().

 ## QA templates <a name="qa_templates"></a>